---

 ### Next steps

-Learn how to hide action extensions when they're not useful or relevant.
+Learn how to hide action UI extensions when they're not useful or relevant.

 #### Extension targets

-Learn about the surfaces in the Shopify admin where you can create admin extensions.
+Learn about the various places that Shopify admin can display UI extensions.

 #### Components